tdd108/tryhackme-free-rooms/README.md

 <br/>

 Hey Guys, here is a list of **350+ Free TryHackMe rooms** to start learning hacking.
-I have arranged and compiled it according to different topics so that you can start hacking right away.
+I have arranged and compiled it according to different topics so that you can start hacking right now.

-All the rooms mentioned here are absolute free.
-ENJOY!!
+All the rooms herein, are absolute free.
+ATTACK!!

 ## Maintainer
 > ***This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
-For any suggestion feel free to reach [me.](https://github.com/winterrdog/)***
+For any suggestion feel free to reach [me.](https://t.me/winterrdog)***

 <br/>